Pokémon party decoration ideas

 Easy$3-6

 Cut green craft paper or use green streamers to create 'tall grass' around the front door or entrance to the party area.
-Kids walk through it just like walking through tall grass in the games — and wild Pokemon (cutouts) are hiding inside.
+Kids walk through it just like walking through tall grass in the games, and wild Pokémon (cutouts) are hiding inside.

-Pokemon character cutout stations
+Pokémon character cutout stations

 Easy$3-14

-Print or buy Pokemon cutouts (Pikachu, Charmander, Bulbasaur, Squirtle, Eevee) and place them throughout the party.
+Print or buy Pokémon cutouts (Pikachu, Charmander, Bulbasaur, Squirtle, Eevee) and place them throughout the party.
 Put them near activities, peeking around corners, and by the food table.
 Etsy sellers offer printable sets for $3-5.

-Poke Ball centerpieces
+Poké Ball centerpieces

 Easy$3-5

-Pokemon evolution wall
+Pokémon evolution wall

 Medium$5-10